Arachni/arachni/README.md

 Synopsis
 --------

-{Arachni} is a feature-full and modular Ruby framework that allows penetration testers and administrators to evaluate the security of web applications.
+{Arachni} is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators to evaluate the security of web applications.

 {Arachni} is smart, it trains itself with by learning from the HTTP responses it receives